PicThrive/PicThriveApi/owner.rst

 GET
 ~~~

-Returns details about the owner account.
+Returns details about the Owner account.

 Returns
 ^^^^^^^